 Most Common Signs of Cherry Eye to Look for Are:

 - “Eye rot” and changes to a black color

-- Dry eyes, which means an insufficient production of tears
+- Dry eyes, which means insufficient tear production

-- Eye drainage, which means and excessive production of tears
+- Eye drainage, which means an excessive production of tears

 Causes of Cherry Eye in Dogs